yigitates17/LoL-Masks-for-Stardew-Valley/README.md

 - Download and move [JA] LoL Masks folder into Stardew Valley/Mods folder.

 ...and we are ready.
-You can buy the masks at Hat Mouse for 10g for each.
+You can buy the masks from Hat Mouse for 10g for each.

 # KINDRED MASK